zwiebert/tronferno-mcu-bin/README.md

   * connect ISP-flasher to PC via USB cable and to ATmega328p via ISP cable
   * find out which serial port the flasher hardware is connected to (e.g. ls /dev/ttyACM* )
   * (install avrdude and add it to path)
-  * run: . avr_flash.sh /dev/ttyACMx
+  * run: . flash_atmega328.sh /dev/ttyACMx

 ### Problems